lgss/service-design-manual/service-manual/user-centred-design/resources/header-footer.md

 ---
 layout: detailed-guidance
-title: GOV.UK header and footer
+title: LGSS header and footer
-subtitle: How to make your service look like GOV.UK
+subtitle: How to make your service look like LGSS
 category: user-centred-design
 type: guide
 audience: